-Few words about ingredients you’ll need to make Vanilla Crème Brûlée
+Ingredients you’ll need to make Crème Brûlée

-Eggs – You will need egg yolks alone for your Vanilla Crème Brûlée and this brings me to a very important question.
+Eggs – You will need egg yolks alone for your Crème Brûlée and this brings me to a very important question.

 What do I do with leftover egg whites?
 Can I freeze them?

-If like me you don’t like food waste, you don’t need to worry.
+If, like me, you don’t like food waste, you don’t need to worry.
 Egg whites freeze beautifully.
 In fact, I’ve used defrosted egg whites many times in bakes like pavlovas and if I didn’t know that they’ve been previously frozen I would be none the wiser.

 The most efficient and clever way of freezing the egg whites is to use an ice cube tray*.
 This way you know exactly how many egg whites you’ve got and you can defrost them as and when and according with your needs.
 Simply pour the egg whites into the tray and place it in the freezer.
 Once frozen you can simply transfer the “egg white cubes” to the plastic bag labeled with the date of freezing.
 Simples!